-Keep in mind that many of these hours will come from daytime naps, but we want to work on getting the majority of sleep overnight.
+Keep in mind that some of these hours will come from daytime naps, but we want to work on getting the majority of sleep overnight.

 A Note on Premature Babies and Sleep: Premature babies will typically wake up for feedings more often than full term babies and you should talk with your pediatrician about age adjusted sleep expectations.

 Do breastfed babies sleep better than formula fed?

 While every baby is different, research suggests that breastfed babies take a little bit longer to start sleeping through the night.
 They also need more night feedings.
 That said, breast feeding can help reduce your baby’s risk of SIDS, a rare but fatal phenomenon in which a healthy baby passes away at night.
 Luckily there are many things you do can reduce your baby’s risk of SIDS .

 If you have a newborn, no time soon.
 Weaning typically starts between 5 and 6 months, but many babies still need night feeds until around 9months.It is important that before you start weaning you reach out to your pediatrician to get the all clear – at which point nighttime feedings can start to be phased increasing your baby’s ability to “sleep through the night.”

 Tip: Make sure feeding is not the last thing your baby does before bed, and more importantly don’t feed your baby to the point of them falling asleep.
 You want to put them in their crib when they’re tired but awake so they can learn how to soothe themselves to sleep.
 Feeding them to sleep will create an association which could mean they struggle to fall asleep without it.